picknscroll/picknscroll.github.io/_posts/2017-06-15-The-NBA-Evolution.md

 ## Why Does This Matter?

-The key here is that the importance of three point attempts is increasing at about the same rate as that of three point makes.
+The key here is that the value of three point attempts is increasing at about the same rate as that of three point makes.
 This insight allows us to take a broader view when evaluating the effectiveness of a team's offense, one which decouples results from execution.

 Shooting a basketball accurately from 24+ feet demands exact precision, and even the very, very best shooters <a href="https://www.youtube.com/watch?v=PafaPE_7xRU">miss</a> <a href="https://www.youtube.com/watch?v=Gi6vHMyfVl4">their</a> <a href="https://www.youtube.com/watch?v=bA8OSPs_9_g&t=056s">fair</a> <a href="https://www.youtube.com/watch?v=BqpzHgykD5k&t=1m43s">share</a> of wide open 3s.
 Instead of focusing on makes and misses, we can treat three point attempts as a proxy for something whose outcome isn't binary: the ability to space the floor.
 In order for a team to attempt a lot of three-pointers, they must have (1) players confident enough to hoist long attempts and (2) players who can get into the lane, force the defense to collapse, and kick out to those shooters.
 These two abilities are perhaps the single most synergistic pair in all of basketball.
 More outside shooting leads to wider driving lanes, which lead to more open outside shots - and before you know it, you've demoralized, blitzing the way to a 12-point lead.